Celastrus orbiculatus: Response to abiotic factors

 Sunlight is one of the most vital resources for Oriental bittersweet.
-As demonstrated by controlled experiments, Oriental bittersweet grows more rapidly in environments that fare a higher amount of sunlight.
-In a study where populations received above 28% sunlight, it exhibited a higher amount of growth and biomass.
+As demonstrated by controlled experiments, Oriental bittersweet grows more rapidly in environments that receive a higher amount of sunlight.
+In a study in which populations received more than 28% full sunlight, it exhibited a higher amount of growth and biomass.
 This study used layers of woven cloth to control the percentage of available sunlight.
 In this experiment, the total living length (TLL, the living length of stems on each plant) increased when Oriental bittersweet was exposed to higher amounts of sunlight.
-If Oriental bittersweet was exposed to 2% sunlight, then the TLL ratio decreased.
+When exposed to 2% sunlight, the TLL ratio decreased.
 Oriental bittersweet can increase in biomass by 20% when exposed to 28% sunlight rather than 2%.
 The plant's strong response to sunlight parallels its role as an invasive species, as it can outcompete other species by fighting for and receiving more sunlight.
-Although growth ratios decrease when Oriental bittersweet is exposed to 2% sunlight (due to a decrease in photosynthetic ability), it still exhibited a 90% survival rate.
-Experimental data has indicated that Oriental bittersweet has a strong ability to tolerate low light conditions "ranging on average from 0.8 to 6.4% transmittance".
+Although growth ratios decreased when Oriental bittersweet is exposed to 2% sunlight (due to a decrease in photosynthetic ability), it still exhibited a 90% survival rate.
+Experimental data have indicated that Oriental bittersweet has a strong ability to tolerate low light conditions "ranging on average from 0.8 to 6.4% transmittance".
 In comparison to its congener American bittersweet, when placed in habitats with little light, Oriental bittersweet was found to have increased height, increased aboveground biomass, and increased total leaf mass.
 Oriental bittersweet, in comparison to many other competing species, is the better competitor in attaining sunlight.

 Temperature is another variable that plays a role in Oriental bittersweet's growth and development as an invasive species.
 Unlike other invasive species, high summer temperatures have been shown to inhibit plant growth.
-Oriental bittersweet has also been shown to be positively favored in habitats experiencing high annual precipitation.
+Oriental bittersweet has also been shown to establish more readily in habitats experiencing high annual precipitation.
 This is noteworthy as it contrasts sharply with other common invasive species such as Berberis thunbergii and Euonymus alatus which have been shown to have a decreased probability of establishment when placed in environments experiencing high annual precipitation.

 Compared to other invasive species analyzed in a recent study, Oriental bittersweet was more prevalent in landscapes dominated by developed areas.
 Open and abandoned habitats were also found to positively influence the spread of the plant compared to other invasive species.
 Additionally the species is heavily favored in edge habitats.
 This ability to live in various environmental conditions raises the concern of the plant's dispersal.